damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>The ASP.NET Core API</strong>

 The ASP.NET Core API is quite small and tiny.
-It just provides a bunch of values:
+It just provides a demo CRUD service.

 ```